chromagic-development/Machina/README.md

 9. Select and double-click on the Initialize Machina macro and provide your API keys for web services.
 10. Make sure the Initialize Machina macro is set to (Auto).
 11. Restart VoiceMacro.
+12. To optionally run locally without cloud service API keys required after installing LM Studio and tiny-openai-whisper-api, follow the instructions in the "For local AI servers" comment in the Initialize Machina macro.

 2024 Bruce Alexander